zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 ![Robot](media/Comparaison_robot_rigid_links.png)

 To accurately model such continuous deformation, classical rigid-body kinematics is no longer sufficient.
-Instead, we adopt a geometrically exact Cosserat rod formulation to describe the robot as a continuous elastic body.
+Instead, we adopt a geometrically exact Cosserat rod formulation to describe the robot as a continuous elastic body [B].

 In this model, the backbone deformation is parameterized using strain fields and reduced using modal basis functions.